Investing in community

 Photograph Caption: At a meeting of the Rathcroghan Resource Community in the Rathcroghan Visitor Centre on 11 July 2018; (left to right) Mr Gabriel O’Grady, Rathcroghan Farmer; Ms Nollaig Feeney, Heritage Officer, Roscommon County Council; Mr Joe Fenwick, Archaeology, School of Geography and Archaeology, NUI Galway; Mr Daniel Curley, Project Coordinator/Manager, Rathcroghan Visitor Centre; Dr Caitriona Maher, Project Plan Consultant/Author; Ms Helena Fitzgerald, Project Plan Consultant/Author, Mr Gerard Healy, Rathcroghan Farmer; Mr Michael Scott, Rathcroghan Farmer.

-The Farming Rathcroghan Project has been developed using a locally led partnership approach.
-Its operational group, the Rathcroghan Resource Community, consists of a Lead Partner, Farming Rathcroghan CLG (comprising directors from Rathcroghan Farmers, Tulsk Action Group and Rathcroghan Visitor Centre) and various Operational Group Members (comprising; Archaeology, School of Geography, Archaeology & Irish Studies, University of Galway; Roscommon County Council; Teagasc, Agriculture and Food Development AuthorityNational Monuments Service, Department of Culture, Heritage and the Gaeltacht).
+The Farming Rathcroghan Project was developed using a locally led partnership approach.
+Its operational group, the Rathcroghan Resource Community, consists of a Lead Partner, Farming Rathcroghan CLG (comprising directors from Rathcroghan Farmers, Tulsk Action Group and Rathcroghan Visitor Centre) and various Operational Advisory Group Members comprising of: Archaeology, School of Geography, Archaeology & Irish Studies, University of Galway; Roscommon County Council; Teagasc, Agriculture and Food Development AuthorityNational Monuments Service, Department of Culture, Heritage and the Gaeltacht).

-Rathcroghan is a particularly well-preserved and internationally significant archaeological landscape, one of a small group of ‘royal’ sites which are included under the Department of Culture, Heritage and the Gaeltacht’s tentative list for UNESCO World Heritage Status (Royal Sites of Ireland).
-The Farming Rathcroghan Project’s objectives are to manage, care for and conserve this important cultural landscape by implementing a programme of economically sustainable and ecologically sound farming practices, and also facilitating visitor access to the area.
-The project will formulate, test and develop a suite of innovative management solutions designed to sustain a viable and vibrant rural farming community in the context of a culturally and ecologically sensitive landscape.
-In so doing the project aims to raise awareness among the general public of the significance of Rathcroghan as a farmed archaeological landscape and promote the proactive role of farmers and farming in the care and maintenance of the living landscape in harmony with its rich cultural heritage and ecological assets.
-As part of this programme it will implement a range of best farming and archaeological practice to actively monitor, manage, maintain and present this ancient cultural landscape in an environmentally and ecologically-friendly way.
-Through engagement with key stakeholders and the National Monuments Service, archaeological expertise will be made available locally through the Farming Rathcroghan Project to facilitate and support the local farming community to protect, manage and conserve the archaeological and cultural landscape of Rathcroghan.
+Rathcroghan is a particularly well-preserved and internationally significant archaeological landscape, one of a small group of Late Prehistoric ‘royal’ sites throughout Ireland that have been included under the Department of Tourism, Culture, Arts, Gaeltacht, Sports and Media’s tentative list for UNESCO World Heritage Status (under the ‘Royal Sites of Ireland’).
+The Farming Rathcroghan Project’s objectives are to manage, care for and conserve this important cultural landscape through the implementation of a programme of economically sustainable and ecologically sound farming practices.
+It also aims to promote its rich archaeological and historical heritage and facilitate visitor access to the area.
+The project has formulated, tested and developed a suite of innovative management solutions designed to sustain a viable and vibrant rural farming community in the context of a culturally and ecologically sensitive landscape.
+The project has also raised awareness among the general public of the significance of Rathcroghan as a farmed archaeological landscape and has promoted the proactive role of farmers and farming in the care and maintenance of the living landscape in harmony with its remarkable cultural heritage and ecological assets.

 Farming Rathcroghan Meeting in the Rahhcroghan Visitor Centre 23-05-2019